vikomall/python-mysql/README.md

 # python-mysql
-This sample python web application that uses mysql database backend.
+This is a sample python web application that uses mysql database backend.